lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

    derived from the seed.

-3. The both format contains both the seed and expanded key, allowing for validation that the expanded key was correctly derived from the seed.
+3. The both format contains both the seed and expanded key, allowing for for interoperability with a broad range of consumers, some that may want to use and retain the seed, others that may only support expanded keys.

 When encoding an ML-DSA private key in a OneAsymmetricKey object, any of these three formats may be used, though the seed format is RECOMMENDED